 This module will:

 Your second year continues teaching you the fundamentals of both disciplines, and more specialist modules start to be introduced.
-You'll take 120 credits in total.

 Your year in industry gives you a chance to use what you have learned during your degree.
 As well as being paid a good salary, students who take a year in industry generally achieve better grades, develop a broader range of skills and are more attractive to future employers.
 Some students even find a job with their placement company before they graduate.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.